← Back to Community

 Heat 1: the elite group hits the floor

 Eight athletes in the first heat.
 Coach AJ went vested.
 So did three members.
-The first mile splits were what told us how the day would shape up.
+The first-mile splits told us how the rest of the day would shape up.

-Manny finished his first mile in 7:18.
-Two members finished in 7:40 and 7:55.
-The rest came in between 8:30 and 9:30.
-Heat 1 had the gym to themselves on the rig for the first 25 minutes.
+Manny, one of our advanced members, finished his first mile in 7:18.
+Two more came in at 7:40 and 7:55.
+The rest landed between 8:30 and 9:30.
+Heat 1 had the gym to themselves on the rig for the first 25 minutes, which is the only time all day the place is quiet.

 The first round of partitioned reps moved fast.
-Pull-ups were sharp.
-Push-ups were clean.
-Squats were aggressive.
+Pull-ups sharp, push-ups clean, squats aggressive.
 By round 10 (50 pull-ups, 100 push-ups, 150 squats in), the pull-up rate had dropped about 40 percent.
-By round 15, athletes were doing pull-ups in singles.
+By round 15, athletes were doing pull-ups in singles, dropping off the bar, shaking out the forearms, jumping back up.
 This is normal.
-Murph is a grip-and-shoulder destruction event by the back half.
+Murph is a grip-and-shoulder destruction event by the back half, and no amount of fitness changes that.
+It just changes how long you can hide from it.

 The second mile is where Murph reveals you.
 Legs are fried from squats.
 Grip is gone from pull-ups.
 Push-ups have detonated your shoulders.
-The mile that felt easy at the start now feels like it is uphill in both directions.
+The mile that felt easy at 7:00 AM now feels like it runs uphill in both directions.
+Nobody talks on the second mile.

 Heat 2 and 3: the long middle

-By 8:30 AM the rig was full and the parking lot was alive.
-Heat 2 had hit the floor.
+By 8:30 AM the rig was full and the lot on 1st Ave was alive.
+Heat 2 was on the floor.
 Heat 3 was warming up.
-The first heat was finishing or done.
+Heat 1 was finishing or done and already pulling chairs to the wall.

 This is the real heart of Murph day.
-The middle heats are where the workout is happening at full volume.
-Three coaches on the floor (Jacque, AJ, and me), real-time scaling adjustments, athletes taking the partition strategy in 30 to 60 different directions.
+The middle heats are where the workout happens at full volume, 30-plus people working at once.
+Three coaches on the floor, Jacque, AJ, and me, making real-time scaling calls and watching athletes take the same partition strategy in 30 different directions.

-The middle heats are also where the cheering happens.
-The early finishers from Heat 1 are sitting along the walls eating bananas, drinking electrolytes, yelling at the athletes still working.
+The middle heats are also where the cheering starts.
+The early finishers are along the wall eating bananas, working through electrolytes, yelling at the athletes still grinding.
 By Heat 3, the gym is loud.
 Real loud.
+The kind of loud that drags a tired athlete through their last five rounds.

 Heat 4: the finishers

 The last heat at 8:30 AM is what we call the finishers.
-These are the athletes who knew they would take 70 to 90 minutes and wanted the room to themselves at the end.
+These are the athletes who knew going in that they would take 70 to 90 minutes and wanted the room mostly to themselves at the end.
 Some are first-time Murph athletes.
 Some are coming back from injury.
-Some are over 50 and pacing for completion, not time.
+Some are masters athletes pacing for completion, not for a number on the clock.
+Tom, who is 66 and has more classes logged than half the people a third his age, is exactly the kind of athlete this heat is built for.

 Eight athletes in Heat 4.
-The Heat 1 elite group was sitting along the wall with cold towels and bananas, cheering every rep. The energy was different.
+The Heat 1 group was sitting along the wall with cold towels and bananas, cheering every single rep. The energy was different here.
 Quieter.
 More patient.
 Murph at minute 70 is a different workout from Murph at minute 35.
+It is less about output and more about refusing to sit down.

 The last athlete crossed the line at 1:31:48.
-She had run scaled distance, scaled pull-ups, scaled push-ups, full squats.
-She had not stopped.
-She had not quit.
-The whole gym was on her last 100 meters.
+Scaled distance, scaled pull-ups, scaled push-ups, full squats, and she had not stopped and had not quit.
+The whole gym was up for her last 100 meters down 1st Ave and back through the door.

 That moment, the last athlete crossing, the entire gym yelling, every coach on the floor, that is what Murph day is for.
 The workout is the medium.
 The community is the message.